 The success of the weather communication system ultimately depends on how well members of the United States public can receive, understand, and respond to weather information and warnings.
 NSSL researchers and collaborators collect data related to these goals through interviews, focus groups and surveys.
 Studies of the U.S. population range in scale from highly local, where researchers examine specific issues in particular places, to national.
 Insights generated from this work inform recommendations for the communication products, practices and policies of forecasters, emergency managers and broadcast meteorologists, in addition to the research agendas of other social scientists.

-NSSL researchers collaborate with colleagues at The University of Oklahoma’s Center for Risk and Crisis Management, the OU Center for Applied Social Research, the OU Center for the Analysis and Prediction of Storms, the University of Akron, Howard University, and NOAA’s Sea Grant Extension Network.
+NSSL researchers collaborate with colleagues at the University of Oklahoma’s Institute for Public Policy Research and Analysis, the OU Center for Applied Social Research, the OU Center for the Analysis and Prediction of Storms, the University of Akron, Howard University, and NOAA’s Sea Grant Extension Network.
 Through these relationships, NSSL leverages cutting-edge science and expertise from across the many social science disciplines that conduct research in this area.
 Collaborators include researchers from psychology, adult education, anthropology, political science, communication, and geography.
 Each discipline contributes an important perspective on the intersection of weather and society, allowing NSSL to thoughtfully identify the innovations that will improve national resilience to weather hazards.

 Are you interested in becoming a partner organization in our work?
-Contact Kim Klockow at Kim.Klockow@noaa.gov for more information.
+Contact Makenzie Krocak at Makenzie.Krocak@noaa.gov for more information.